 Her fingers rested on the keyboard, wondering where to start.
 She had started many times before, only to stop immediately through unbearable tears.
 Now she felt that uncontrollable urge to write again.
 To pour out her self.
 Her weary, ragged self.
 Two years.
 It had been two years since she last knew happiness.
 Since she had been carrying that heaviness in her heart, that knot in her chest that let her know she may burst into tears at any moment.
 She had been with S for seven, eight years?
 Until she left him for the first smooth talking soldier that came along.
 She always had a thing for soldiers.
 Those damn men in uniforms.
 There was something undeniably romantic about being a soldier’s girl.
 Those first few days she had felt jubilant, feminine, beautiful even.
 Like those delicate women in movies who waited for their men at war.
 She sighs.
 How foolish had she been!

 It was barely a month before her jubilation paved way for an uneasiness.
 And then horror.
-She realized that the smooth talking soldier was mostly just that.
-And couldn’t compare to the man she had left behind.
+She realized that the smooth talking soldier couldn’t take the place of the man she had left behind.
 The man that she now realizes was home.
 She had thrown away almost a decade of love and friendship for her vanity.
 She had lost the love of her life.

 It had felt like the absolute right thing to do at the time, she remembers wearily.
 She was so sure.
 Like an inevitable decision.
 Still, she remembers getting out of the house so she did not have to hide her agony from her mother who was visiting.
 She remembers walking to the park.
 There was no stopping the tears once she was there.
 Why was she crying if it was the right decision?
 Why did that not stop her in her tracks?
 Instead she had told the man who had done everything possible to make her happy, that she wanted a break.
 Over text.
 When it had been barely a week into a huge career setback for him.
 She had fucked him over when he was at rock bottom.
 She screwed her eyes shut trying to block out the memory.